wjian8/psvcp_v1.01/README.md

 ​    The pipeline  is composed of:
 * Linear pan-genome construction based on assembled genomes.
-* Structure Variations (Presence/Absence variations, Inversions and translocations) detection based on Next generation sequencing data and Linear pan-genome
+* Structure Variations (Presence/Absence variations, Inversions and translocations) detection based on Next generation sequencing data and the Linear pan-genome
 * Population genotype of PAV calling based on the samples' PAV

 ### 2. Installation